JulianSteinmann/freenom/README.md

 – Go to "www.freenom.com" and sign in.
 – Click on Servces/Register new domain
 – Search for desired domain and checkout (doing this before login in may cause bugs on the website)
-– In heroku app settings tab add your domain with "www." prefix (www,example.tk)
+– In heroku app settings tab add your domain with "www," prefix (www,example.tk)
 – Copy DNS Target you get.
 – Go to Freenom Services/MyDomains/Manage Domain/Manage Freenom DNS
 – Add record with
 Name:www
 Type: CNAME
 Target: Paste DNS Target here
-– Test if your site is loading (make sure to open it with "www.") (may take up to a day to resolve DNS)
+– Test if your site is loading (make sure to open it with "www,") (may take up to a day to resolve DNS)